Qirat-Wajahat/medical_AIchatbot/QUICKSTART.md

 ## Understanding the Results

-The UI intentionally hides internal model details (confidence, ranking, etc.) and shows only the patient-facing reply.
+The UI intentionally avoids showing internal scoring details and only shows a patient-facing reply.

 ## Important Disclaimers